Epidemiology of HIV/AIDS: South and South-East Asia

 The geographical size and human diversity of South and South-East Asia have resulted in HIV epidemics differing across the region.

 In South and Southeast Asia, the HIV epidemic remains largely concentrated in injecting drug users (or people who inject drugs, PWID), men who have sex with men (MSM), sex workers, and clients of sex workers and their immediate sexual partners.
 In the Philippines, in particular, sexual contact between males comprise the majority of new infections.
 An HIV surveillance study conducted by Dr. Louie Mar Gangcuangco and colleagues from the University of the Philippines-Philippine General Hospital showed that out of 406 MSM tested for HIV in Metro Manila, HIV prevalence was 11.8% (95% confidence interval: 8.7- 15.0).

 Migrants, in particular, are vulnerable and 67% of those infected in Bangladesh and 41% in Nepal are migrants returning from India.
 This is in part due to human trafficking and exploitation, but also because even those migrants who willingly go to India in search of work are often afraid to access state health services due to concerns over their immigration status.

 Overall, integration of treatment and prevention programs has greatly increased in recent times since 2010.
 Condom programs have been most prevalent in the region and testing has increased disease HIV status awareness from 26 to 89% in the general region.
-Antiretroviral therapy has been successful in Thailand in eliminating mother-to-child transmission of both HIV and syphillis.
+Antiretroviral therapy has been successful in Thailand in eliminating mother-to-child transmission of both HIV and syphilis.
 Some countries have implemented needle and syringe exchange programs to combat PWID-related infections.
 In 2015, Bangladesh, India, Myanmar, Indonesia, Nepal, and Thailand all achieved the 200 needles distributed per PWID standard set by the World Health Organization (WHO) five years before the 2020 goal.
 Throughout the region, countries have seen a decrease in AIDS-related deaths and new HIV infections from 2010 to 2015, with the exception of Indonesia.